mnassrib/categorical-data-python/README.md

 # categorical-data-python
-A simple demo repository to show the basic Git workflow
+A simple demo repository to show how to handling categorical data in python